Marie Curie Cancer Care Research Programme

 What is covered

-- Symptom control in the last year of life
+- Symptom control at the end of life

 All types of methodologies are welcome, and methodological rigour and feasibility of the research plans will be paramount.
 In their proposals, applicants should cite existing relevant evidence, including any systematic reviews.
 Research should address issues relevant to the last year of life.